erpesh/forex-predictions/README.md

 - REST API for predictions, currency pairs, and database management
 - See [`server/README.md`](server/README.md) for endpoints and usage

----

-## Contributing
-Pull requests and issues are welcome!
-Please see the individual READMEs for contribution guidelines for each part.

 ## License
 MIT License.
 See `LICENSE` file for details.